Wealth management

 Building a good retirement plan is like constructing a pyramid.
 It’s hard to design the top layers unless you know the size and strength of the base.

-For most retirement savers in the U.S., that base is Social Security.
-Problem is, as important a role as Social Security plays for retirees, most people don’t understand their actual benefits.
-According to the recently released 2024 TIAA Institute-GFLEC Personal Finance Index survey, for instance, only 42% of respondents could answer a basic question about how monthly Social Security benefits are calculated.1
+For most retirement savers in the United States, that base is Social Security.
+Problem is, despite the important role Social Security plays for retirees, most people don’t understand their actual benefits.
+According to the 2024 TIAA Institute-GFLEC Personal Finance Index survey, for instance, only 42% of respondents could answer a basic question about how monthly Social Security benefits are calculated.1

 “The survey is worrisome because Social Security remains a vital source of retirement income for the majority of Americans,” says Surya Kolluri, head of the TIAA Institute.
 “It’s hard to know how much you need to save if you don’t understand what you’re starting with.”